 Acupuncture

-Acupuncture is a fundamental component of Chinese Medicine, a system of medicine that has existed for centuries.
-This system sees everything in the universe both Yin and Yang, opposite forces that complement each other and, when in balance, create harmony.
-In health, a basic example of this is achieving the balance between work or exercise (Yang) and replenishing or rest (Yin).
-Chinese Medicine is good at interpreting how things inter-relate, e.g. the organs of the body, their energetic roles and how they work together to assure our physical and emotional health.
+Chinese Medicine is good at seeing how things interrelate, e.g. the organs of the body, their energetic roles and how they work together to assure our physical and emotional health.
 Both Yin and Yang, ‘Qi’ is a life force that flows through us and drives many processes in the body and mind.
 Acupuncture aims to balance the flow of Qi so that it is smooth, ensuring your bodily processes are as healthy as they can be.

 Five Elements Image